Mouli-Sanketh-Maturi/UserManagement/README.md

 The Mongodb for tests is autoconfigured, and comes up and down with the tests, so you don't need to worry about starting or stopping the MongoDB instance.

+# Future Improvements

+The current version of the application provides a solid foundation for managing user data and cycles.
+However, below are some areas that can be improved in future versions:
+- **Additional APIs**: Add more APIs to support updating passwords, POST cycle and data usage information(which are currently read-only), and more.
+- **Enhanced Security**: Implement additional security measures like SSL/TLS, authentication, and authorization mechanisms.
+- **Monitoring and Logging**: Integrate monitoring tools like Prometheus and Grafana for performance tracking and logging tools like ELK stack for log management.
+- **Caching**: Implement caching mechanisms to improve performance and reduce database load.
+- **Error Handling**: Enhance error handling to provide more detailed error messages and improve user experience.
+- **Performance Evaluation**: Conduct performance tests to identify bottlenecks and optimize the application for better scalability.